braze-inc/braze-docs/_docs/_hidden/private_betas/catalog.md

 Catalogs are currently in early access.
 Contact your Braze account manager if you are interested in participating in the early access.
 {% endalert %}

-If you'd like to share your feedback on this feature or make a request, contact the <a href="mailto:catalogs-product@braze.com">Braze Catalogs team</a>!
+If you'd like to share your feedback on this feature or make a request, contact the Braze Catalogs team at [catalogs-product@braze.com](mailto:catalogs-product@braze.com).

 ## Creating a catalog